Cultural Heritage Archive

 Ultimately, the Library will provide a dedicated environment of arts based literature focusing on both the immediate region and across the world.
 The Library space is technologically equipped for projection purposes and the physical space is available upon request to host classes, discussions or lectures.

-It is with hope and hard work that one day William King Museum’s Library will not only be another open door in the community, but a gateway into the world.
+It is with hope and hard work that one day William King Museum of Art’s Library will not only be another open door in the community, but a gateway into the world.